 Include System Data Attribute

 While considering the addition of other levels to the OVAL Directives (the original proposal was to add a level called ‘criteria’ to the ContentEnumeration, the enumeration used to list all of the available levels), the OVAL team realized that allowing such a level could be very difficult for tools to implement.
 Given the Directives can be set for each type of result (one level for unknown tests, another one for true results, etc.), adding a level in between ‘full’ and ‘thin’ would require extensive manipulation of the OVAL System Characteristics content.
+Please see the 2010 OVAL Developer Days minutes for additional information (http://oval.mitre.org/community/docs/OVAL_Developer_Days_2010_Minutes.pdf).
 While creating an OVAL Results Document, a tool would need to walk through the OVAL System Characteristics and remove data according to the specified directives.

 Therefore, the amended proposal is to provide an optional attribute for the default oval-res:directives element, called ‘include_system_data’.
 This attribute would default to ‘true’, or the current behavior where the System Characteristics content is included as part of the results.
 When set to false, it would suppress the collected_objects and system_data sections of the System Characteristics content, providing the desired intermediate level of communicating OVAL Results.
 What would remain is simply the generator information and system information allowing a set of results to be connected to a specific system.
 Without the collected_objects and system_data sections a ‘full’ set of OVAL Results would include all criteria information and test information.
 This would in effect create the desired intermediate level of verbosity.